Chester Wickwire: Personal life and education

 Wickwire was born in Nebraska but was raised in rural Colorado where he received a religious upbringing as a Seventh-day Adventist.
-He received his B.A. from Union College in Lincoln, Neb.
+He received his B.A. from Union College in Lincoln, Nebraska.
 During the 1940s he earned the first of two degrees (B.D and Ph.D.) from the Yale Divinity School.
 While at Yale, he contracted poliomyelitis, which resulted in a thirteen-month stay in a local pauper's hospital; "an experience which he credited as providing him with a broader perspective on the world."
 Despite his need for crutches afterwards, "Chet the Jet" earned his moniker with his boundless energy.
 He was ordained in the United Church of Christ.
 He was married to Mary Ann Wickwire for 71 years until his death.
 Dr. Wickwire was also an avid poet with two published collections.

 His memorial service was attended by numerous community leaders and former U.S. Senator Paul Sarbanes.
 Sen. Barbara Mikulski wrote a remembrance for the occasion.